 Unfortunately, there’s little research into how anise affects histamine levels, but from reports gathered from patients, it seems to aggravate histamine intolerance symptoms in a number of users.
 Based on limited data, approach this spice with caution.

-Cloves is a natural spice used as a flavoring and preservative for meats, seafood and vegetables.
+Cloves are a natural spice used as a flavoring and preservative for meats, seafood, and vegetables.
 Cloves are the dried flower buds of a tropical evergreen tree native to Indonesia and Malaysia.
 It’s also known as “bulb” or “cassia” and can be found in many grocery stores.

 The fact that cloves are native to India is no accident.
 They’re a good source of antioxidants, which fight free radicals that can damage cells.

-And cloves are packed with other nutrients, including iron, magnesium, calcium, beta-carotene, vitamin A, E, K and B vitamins.
+And cloves are packed with other nutrients, including iron, magnesium, calcium, beta-carotene, vitamins A, E, K, and B vitamins.
 (3) They also contain modest quantities of the flavonoid quercetin, which has anti-inflammatory properties.
 (14)

 The Bottom Line

 These are general guidelines, and everyone is a little different.
 If you have histamine intolerance, you may find you can tolerate certain foods that trigger symptoms in someone else.
 The amount of diamine oxidase enzyme you have to break down histamine differs from someone else with histamine intolerance.

 Plus, you may have other sensitivities that trigger symptoms.
 For example, some people have reactions to benzoates and attribute the symptoms to histamine intolerance.
 That’s why there’s so much variation in the response to various foods and spices.